hediet/visualization/visualization-bundle/README.md

 -   Clone this repository.
 -   Run `yarn` in the root folder.
 -   Run `yarn dev` in the `visualization-bundle` folder to start tsc in watch mode.
 -   Edit [./playground/src/visualization.ts](../playground/src/visualizations.ts) to your needs to improve webpack performance.
-This is highly recommended.
+This is highly recommended, but not required.
 -   Run `yarn dev` in the `playground` folder to start the playground where you can debug your visualization.

+Any changes to the source are now reflected in the playground!

 ## Implementing New Visualizations